ShrikeGames/commander_gpt/README.md

 - `elevenlabs_voice`: If using 11labs it will use this voice, must be one available to you in 11labs.
 - `azure_voice_name`: If using azure TTS this is the name of the voice it will use, it must be one available to you.
 Check the microsoft docs for options: https://learn.microsoft.com/en-us/azure/ai-services/speech-service/language-support
 - `openai_model_name`: What OpenAI model to use, EG: gpt-4o.
-- `input_voice_start_button`: The key defined to start the microphone recording of your prompt.
+- `activation_key`: The key defined to queue up getting a response from this character through OpenAI.
 Must be a pynput KeyCode.
 For special keys this is like `Key.home` but for regular keys it will just be `a` or `1`.
 Does not recgonize numpad keys.
-- `input_voice_end_button`: The key defined to stop recording the microphone and to trigger sending the result to OpenAI.
-Same limitations as above.
 - `monitor_to_screenshot`: When sending a screenshot this is the monitor id (EG: 1) to take the screenshot from.
 Everything on that monitor will be included.
 - `history`: A dictionary of keys containing configurations for the chat history.
   - EG: